advboxes/perceptron-benchmark/HowtoSubmitEvaluateYourOwnModels.md

 n02037110
 ```

 For object detection models, we assume the user submitted models follow the same labels as COCO dataset.
 Here is the [label file](./perceptron/zoo/yolov3/model_data/coco_classes.txt) for your reference.
-By default, the line number corresponds to the category id for each object class.
-For example, object 'bus' corresponds to category id 6.
+By default, the line number starting from 0 corresponds to the category id for each object class.
+For example, object 'bus' corresponds to category id 5.
 If your model predicted object class is different from COCO dataset label, please include your class label/category id  for 'bus' and save it to a file `bus.label` in your tarball.